 For a rifle at this price point, you can’t beat the Savage 11/111 Trophy Hunter XP for coyote hunters at any experience level, especially for beginners or someone looking to add a backup rifle.
 This rifle performs well and is rugged enough for all shooting uses straight from the box.

 Remington Model 700 SPS Varmint Bolt-Action Rifle

-If you are looking for the ultimate coyote rifle or tactical firearm, you will be pleased to know that the Remington Model 700 SPS Varmint Bolt-Action fits all of the same criteria that has made the Remington Model 700 one of the most popular and accurate bolt actions since its first production in 1962.
+If you are looking for the ultimate coyote rifle or tactical firearm for predator hunting, you will be pleased to know that the Remington Model 700 SPS Varmint Bolt-Action fits all of the same criteria that has made the Remington Model 700 one of the most popular and accurate bolt actions since its first production in 1962.

 Offered in three calibers, .22-250 Remington, .223 Remington/5.56 NATO, and the popular .308 Winchester.
 Excellent calibers for long range tactical shooting or for those concerned with preserving the integrity of an animal’s pelt.
 These calibers all come with standard 26” barrel length and is drilled and tapped for your choice of scope mounted.

 One noticeable feature of the Model 700 SPS (special purpose synthetic) Varmint rifle is the non-reflective stock that allows for better concealment, even after the rifle has been fired multiple times.
 This stock does contact the barrel and is not free floating.
 Within the stock, Remington has added a cheek piece and soft recoil pad to aid in shooter comfort, especially for those spending many hours at the range.
 The solid contour “bull” barrel is also coated with non-reflective finish to keep the rifle and shooter concealed, even after firing multiple times.